 The kind of gear you will need depends on the conditions where you dive.
 You may want:

 Easy.
 There is no best gear.
 But, there is the best gear for you.
-The professionals at COLUMBIA SCUBA are trained to help you find scuba gear that best matches your preferences, fit and budget.
-These professionals can get you set with the right stuff, plus they provide service and support for years of enjoyable and dependable use.
+Our philosophy at COLUMBIA SCUBA is that if its not comfortable and fits well, it's not the right gear for you.
+We take the time to personally fit you with the scuba gear that best matches your preferences, fit and budget.
+You won't get that buying from anywhere online.
+And we provide service and support for years of enjoyable and dependable use.

 You may also want to talk to other scuba divers in PADI's online scuba community to get recommendations on particular scuba equipment brands and models.